Updated March 2025

-To help doctors better understand the impact and opportunities of the new LFP payment model, we have compiled a list of the most frequently asked questions we have received from our doctors.
+Adjusting to a new payment model can be daunting and may take time away from patient care.
+To assist physicians in understanding the specifics and advantages of the LFP payment model, we have compiled a list of the most common questions we have received from our doctors.

 Enrolment